Codes4Fun/moshi.cpp/README.md

 ```
 moshi-stt -i seashells.mp3
 ```

+If you get an error, make sure the microphone is working, and if in windows make sure desktop apps can access it via the "Microphone privacy settings".

 To talk to moshika (not part of the default download), if you have 20gb vram, you can use:
 ```